 And if you like load-lugging this is the car for you, with a large boot and massive capacity if the seats are folded down.

-Interested in an EV?
-With Mustard.co.uk’s Cheapest Price Guarantee, you’re in the best place to shop for insurance for your electric car.
-Check us out and we’ll beat any like-for-like quote.
+Interested in an EV? you’re in the best place to shop for insurance for your electric car.
+Compare with mustard.co.uk today to find your cheapest quote.

 Who is mustard?

 We are experts in insurance comparison, dedicated to helping you compare quotes online quickly and easily.

 We search quotes from some of the UK’s leading insurance providers to help you find the right policy for you at a price to suit your budget.

 Don’t just take our word for it, take a look at some of our car insurance comparison reviews.